Galactic algorithm

-A galactic algorithm is one that outperforms any other algorithm for problems that are sufficiently large, but where "sufficiently large" is so big that the algorithm is never used in practice.
+A galactic algorithm is an algorithm with record-breaking theoretical (asymptotic) performance, but which is not used due to practical constraints.
+Typical reasons are that the performance gains only appear for problems that are so large they never occur, or the algorithm's complexity outweighs a relatively small gain in real-world performance.
 Galactic algorithms were so named by Richard Lipton and Ken Regan, because they will never be used on any data sets on Earth.

 Possible use cases

 Even if they are never used in practice, galactic algorithms may still contribute to computer science: